 - Drop some small amount of vinegar over the stain and brush it off.

-- Apply a small amount of mild pH-balanced liquid detergent (non-bleaching detergent) over the grime area, clean it off with a clean sponge and lukewarm water and blot the area with a clean paper towel.
+- Apply a small amount of mild pH-balanced liquid detergent (non-bleaching detergent) over the grime area, clean it off with a clean sponge and lukewarm water, and blot the area with a clean paper towel.

 Removing coffee stains from sofa cushions

-Spilling your coffee over the sofa and cushions can easily turn any morning into disaster.
+Spilling your coffee over the sofa and cushions can easily turn any morning into a disaster.
 Save the rest of your day and tackle the coffee stain as soon as possible.

 - Soak up the excess liquid with a towel or a clean piece of cloth while the coffee is still wet.

 - Mix two cups of cold water with one tablespoon bleach-free liquid dish soap.
-Using a white towel apply the cleaning solution on the spot and scrub it gently.
+Using a white towel, apply the cleaning solution on the spot and scrub it gently.